hyperledger-labs/splice/cluster/README.md

 #### New domain readiness checks

 1. We have our expected amulet balance.
+1. "commitment correct" logs are visible from the other SVs via the new participant [GCloud Logs Example](https://console.cloud.google.com/logs/query;query=resource.labels.cluster_name%3D%22cn-devnet%22%0Alabels.%22k8s-pod%2Fmigration_id%22%3D%221%22%0A%22commitment%20correct%22%0A;summaryFields=resource%252Flabels%252Fnamespace_name:false:32:beginning;cursorTimestamp=2024-10-11T04:46:01.562157559Z;duration=PT30M?project=da-cn-devnet).
-2. Alls SVs are in sync based on the "SV Status Reports" [Grafana dashboard](#prometheus-metrics-and-grafana-dashboards).
+1. Alls SVs are in sync based on the "SV Status Reports" [Grafana dashboard](#prometheus-metrics-and-grafana-dashboards).
-3. All our partners confirm that they have their expected amulet balance and that they aren't seeing anything weird.
+1. All our partners confirm that they have their expected amulet balance and that they aren't seeing anything weird.

 See [Network Health](./network-health/NETWORK_HEALTH.md) for further investigation if any of these checks fail.